 Now hooked on comets, Messier continued searching for undiscovered comets by sweeping the skies on clear, moonless nights.
 His 4-inch (100 millimeters) aperture telescope was only slightly larger than most beginner telescopes in use today.
 But he had the benefit of skies that were untouched by today's urban light pollution.

+More faint fuzzy objects followed.
 In 1771, after compiling descriptive notes and coordinates for 45 objects, Messier submitted the list to the French Academy of Sciences, and it was published in 1774.
-Messier and his contemporaries Pierre Méchain, Barnabus Oriani and Nicholas Louis de La Caille continued contributing objects after that.
+Messier and his contemporaries Pierre Méchain, Barnabus Oriani and Nicholas Louis de La Caille continued to contribute objects.
 Their final list, published in 1784, contained 103 objects.

 Between 1947 and 1967, astronomers Helen Sawyer Hogg, Owen Gingerich and Kenneth Glyn Jones added seven more objects that were mentioned in Messier's notes, but never included — arguing that he either forgot them or had planned to add them later.

 Every astronomy sky-charting app includes the list of 110 objects, referring to it as the Messier list or Messier catalog.
 The objects are designated by their "M-codes, M1 through M110 (or Messier 1 through Messier 110).
 Amateur astronomers commonly refer to the group as the Messiers.
-Most of these famous objects also have proper names, such as the Whirlpool Galaxy, the Pleiades and the Beehive Cluster.
+Most of these famous objects also have proper names, such as the Whirlpool Galaxy (M51), the Pleiades (M45) and the Beehive Cluster (M44).
 Your app might be configured to display the proper names instead of the numbers.

 All but two items in the Messier List are deep-sky objects — a label that covers any celestial object outside our solar system that isn't an individual star or a small multiple-star system.
 Broken down by type, the list contains 40 galaxies, 57 star clusters, nine nebulas, the Crab Nebula supernova remnant, a rich patch of Milky Way stars, a double star and a multiple star grouping.

-It's not clear why Messier chose to include the last two non-deep-sky objects, why he included some that don't resemble comets or why he left out other comet-like objects easily seen from Paris.
-[Seeing the Treasures of Messier's List with Mobile Astronomy Apps]
+It's not clear why Messier chose to include the last two non-deep-sky objects, why he included several objects that don't resemble comets or why he left out other comet-like objects he would have easily seen from Paris with his telescope.

 Messier marathon tips